vechain/buy-me-coffee-example/README.md

 ```

 ### How the DApp Works
-The DApp allows users to purchase coffee for the owner by sending a specified amount of Ether.
+The DApp allows users to purchase coffee for the owner by sending a specified amount of VET.
 Users can also send coffee to specific addresses with a message.

 ### Functions Overview
 1. getSales() <br/>